ishaqadhel/i-keyboard/README.md

-# simplus-keyboard
+# i-keyboard
-Simplus Android Keyboard Created by using Java.
+Android Keyboard Created by using Java.